alphahm/react-playground/README.md

 # react-playground
+A collection of packages to quickly start playing with [React](https://reactjs.org/ "React").
-Just a simple react playground using babel, browserify and lite-server.
+This makes use of babel, webpack and lite-server.

-Just clone, install and run.
+To start coding, just clone, install and run.

 ```
 git clone https://github.com/alphahm/react-playground.git